lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-28</b>.
 Simplices of dimension three and lower.</figcaption>
 </figure>

-There are some simple rules we can use to decide whether a surface or region approximated with cells is manifold or nonmanifold.
-In two dimensions, if every edge of a two-dimensional cell is used by exactly one other cell, than the surface is locally manifold.
-In three dimensions, if every face of a three-dimensional cell is used by exactly one other cell, than the region is locally manifold.

-We also will use the term simplex on some occasions.
-A simplex of dimension n is the convex region defined by a set of n+1 independent points.
-A vertex, line, triangle, and tetrahedron are simplices of dimension 0, 1, 2, and 3, respectively as shown in **Figure 8-28**.

 **Cell Operation**

 Cell operations return information about the topology of a cell.
 Typically, we want to know the topological order of the cell or the topology of the cell boundary.

-Given a cell Ci of topological dimension d, the cell is (implicitly) composed of boundary cells of topological order d-1 and lower.
+Given a cell $C_i$ of topological dimension d, the cell is (implicitly) composed of boundary cells of topological order d-1 and lower.
 For example, a tetrahedron is composed of four two-dimensional triangles, six one-dimensional edges, and four zero-dimensional vertices.
 Cell operations return information about the number of boundary cells of a particular topological dimension, as well as the ordered list of points that define each bounding cell.

 Another useful cell operation returns the closest boundary cell of dimension d-1 given the parametric coordinates of the cell.
 This operation ties the geometry to the topology of the cell, as compared to the parametric coordinate system, which ties the topology to the geometry.
 The closest boundary cell operation is implemented by partitioning each cell into various regions, as illustrated in **Figure 8-29**.
 To determine the closest boundary cell we need only to identify the parametric region that the point lies in, and then return the appropriate boundary cell.